Adamjackowski/TrelloSeleniumJava/README.md

 ##  Storage of login details

-### 1 - The config.json file
+### 1 - The testData.json file

-1. Config file json should be in the root project folder\artifact\src\test\java\testPackage.
+1. testData.json file json should be in the root project folder\artifact\src\test\java\testPackage.
-2. The config.json file should contain the following fields (values must be completed with valid data).
+2. The testData.json file should contain the following fields (values must be completed with valid data).

 ```
 {